Waves breaking on a beach, from Kinetic Solitude photography series.

 Exploring simplicity and complexity

-Photography exploring the intersection of art and science
+Exploring the intersection of art and science in 2D and 3D